 Income (loss) per share is computed in accordance with ASC 260, Earnings Per Share.
 Basic income (loss) per ordinary share is computed by dividing income (loss) attributable to holders of ordinary shares by the weighted average number of ordinary shares outstanding during the period.
-Diluted income (loss) per ordinary share reflects the potential dilution that could occur if securities or other contracts to issue ordinary shares are included in the computation of diluted income (loss) per ordinary share on an "if-converted" basis when the impact is dilutive.
+Diluted income (loss) per ordinary share reflects the potential dilution that could occur if securities or other contracts to issue ordinary shares were exercised or converted into ordinary shares.
+Ordinary shares issuable upon the conversion of the contingently redeemable convertible preferred shares are included in the computation of diluted income (loss) per ordinary share on an "if-converted" basis when the impact is dilutive.
 The dilutive effect of outstanding share-based awards is reflected in the diluted income (loss) per share by application of the treasury stock method.
-Two-Class Method prescribed under ASC 260, Earnings Per Share, is used to calculate income (loss) per share data for preferred shares that are participating securities in the event the Group has reportable net income.